 The more we push cognitive processes in eating disorder treatment, the deeper the eating disorder may dive.
 It can be incomprehensible that with all this knowledge and expensive treatment a child still doesn’t get better.
 Especially because many times the child is engaging in treatment and telling you they want to get better.
 But once you understand the role of top-down vs. bottom-up processes it makes a lot of sense.

-Typically we focus on making them eat, stopping the binge or purge, etc. But without understanding and addressing the “why” or the driver of the eating disorder, which typically lives in the emotional (non-cognitive) system, we will likely see very little change.
+Typically we focus on the behaviors of making them eat, stopping the binge or purge, etc. And don’t get me wrong: parents can and should set up structures for behavioral change.
+But without understanding and addressing the “why” or the driver of the eating disorder, which typically lives in the emotional (non-cognitive) system, we will likely see very little change.

 Seeking behavioral compliance without understanding why the behavior exists is a recipe for frustration and ineffective treatment.